sudara/basic-macos-keychain-action/README.md

 - 🖥️ Works on self-hosted runners.
 - 🔐 Won't retain or leak sensitive information.
 - 🤝 Provides a named keychain output to optionally specify for signing.
-- 🧑🏼‍💻 Handles both binary signing (`DEVELOPER_ID_APPLICATION`) and pkg signing (`DEVELOPER ID INSTALLER`).
+- 🧑🏼‍💻 Handles both binary signing (`DEVELOPER_ID_APPLICATION`) and pkg signing (`DEVELOPER_ID_INSTALLER`).
-- 🪶 Is a lightweight and [easy to understand composite action](https://github.com/sudara/basic-macos-keychain-action/blob/main/action.yml) (not js/ts).
+- 🪶 Is a lightweight and [easy to understand composite action](https://github.com/sudara/basic-macos-keychain-action/blob/main/action.yml) (not js or ts).

-This action is very straightforward.
+This action very straightforward.
 Just a list of commands.
-Instead of consuming the action, you could also read the action.yml and stick it in your own workflow manually.
+Instead of consuming the action, you could also [copy the commands out of action.yml](https://github.com/sudara/basic-macos-keychain-action/blob/main/action.yml#L49-L101) and stick it in your own workflow manually.
 It's encapsulated for ease of use, for testing, and to avoid messy scripts cluttering up my yaml.

 ## Usage